 Throughout the academy representatives from various federal agencies visit to evaluate academy recruits for potential career and seasonal firefighter positions.
 Students receive substantial guidance on job seeking and the hiring process.
 Those interested in employment start the application process immediately for seasonal, emergency on-call and apprentice wildland firefighter jobs including engine, hotshot and helitack crews.

-The next Wildland Firefighter Academy at Southwestern College will start in January 2014 and finish well before the fire season officially starts in May.
+The next Wildland Firefighter Academy at Southwestern College will start in January 2015 and finish well before the fire season officially starts in May.
 For more information look in the Spring Class Schedule under Fire Science Technology and on our website: www.swccd.edu/wildland (Uniform requirements are listed on the webpage.)
+The class is filled through regular course registration procedures. **NEW** Enrollment Policy will affect registration priorities for Spring 2015.
+See Enrollment Priorities Policy and Petition.

 Typical class meeting schedule: FS 144-360 (5 units)